Remington and the Curse of the Zombadings: Plot

 Later that night, as another gay man gets murdered inside a beauty parlor, Remington dreamt of mistakenly boarding a tricycle thought to be Jigs', only to discover that the driver was the same strange man who attacked him in his first dream.
-He is instead brought to a secluded spot in the middle of the forest, where he is paddled by the same man and has his tongue pulled out.
+He is instead brought to a secluded spot in the middle of the forest, where the same man paddles him and has his tongue pulled out.
 Eventually, Remington "wakes up" from this dream, only to discover that he can now speak "gay" and realizes that the curse from his childhood is starting to come true.
 Despite trying his best to hide his sexuality, however, his newfound behavior has changed Hannah and her mother's perception of him, and Hannah eventually falls for the new Remington.

-As the curse continues to strengthen, Remington learns that his mannerisms are starting to become more feminine and his wardrobe preferences start to change.
+As the curse continues to intensify, Remington notices that his mannerisms are becoming increasingly feminine, and his wardrobe preferences are shifting.
 At the same time, he starts falling for his best friend Jigs, who eventually tries to seduce him but refuses to continue after learning that most of the gay men he had affairs with were murdered.
-Remington realizes how he is starting to lose himself and starts consulting his gay helper Georgia (Nar Cabico) on what to do.
+Remington realizes how he is starting to lose himself and starts consulting his gay helper, Georgia (Nar Cabico), on what to do.

-After briefly consulting an albularyo (Marian Rivera), Remington, Hannah and Jigs track down Pops, the mysterious drag queen who cursed him during his youth and discover his mansion.
+After briefly consulting an albularyo (Marian Rivera), Remington, Hannah, and Jigs track down Pops, the mysterious drag queen who cursed him during his youth, and discover his mansion.
 The aged Pops initially denied putting a curse on Remington and attempted to have his pager boy shoo the trio away until Remington sees a portrait of the gay man in his house and starts calling Pops "Bakla!" to make him remember.
-Furious, Pops calls him out and confirms he did put the curse on him, but unfortunately has no idea how to undo the curse.
-He, however, helps conduct a seance with the trio in order to communicate with the mysterious men who haunt Remington's dreams.
+Furious, Pops calls him out and confirms that he did put the curse on him, but unfortunately, he has no idea how to undo it.
+He, however, helps conduct a seance with the trio to communicate with the mysterious men who haunt Remington's dreams.
 The mysterious men manifest before them and reveal a clear solution: the only way for him to remove the curse is to find a purely heterosexual man who will choose to become gay in his place.

 Just as the trio, Pops and his pager boy set off to town and find possible replacements, they find themselves being blocked by the culprit of the murders: Remington's godfather, Suarez, whose "gaydar" gun led him to them and kills Pops.
-As the trio runs away from the scene, the distraught pager boy brings back his beloved master back from the dead, along with the souls of other drag queens who have been murdered to exact justice, in the form of zombies, which flock to town and promptly start attacking citizens.
+As the trio runs away from the scene, the distraught pager boy brings back his beloved master from the dead, along with the souls of other drag queens who have been murdered to exact justice, in the form of zombies, which flock to town and promptly start attacking citizens.